StanislavBratchikov/SCI_Benchmark_pipeline/README.md

 ## Updates and challenges
 ### Updates
 ### Challenges
-- [ ] Try-test Experiment implementation
+- [ ] Try-test Experiment implementation.

   To see whether SCIBP works a negative/positive controls need to be benchmarked.
   1. As one option it was proposed to introduce it to 2 lab samples of SC data: integrated and non-integrated.Both of them could be from some labeled dataset.
 Non-integrated data could be simulated by artificially corrupting subset of one sample expression data introducing the batch effect.
 Then these two samples could be compared using the SCIBP metrics.
 The former sample is expected to have higher score and ranking then the latter.